formlio/forml/docs/lifecycle.rst

 Train
-    Fit (incrementally) the stateful parts of the pipeline using new labelled data producing a new *Generation* of the given lineage (unless explicit, the default lineage is the one with highest version).
+    Fit (incrementally) the stateful parts of the pipeline using new labelled data producing a new *Generation* of the given lineage (unless explicit, the default lineage is the one with the highest version).

     Example::